Wilson-Barbosa/data-structures-java/README.md

 It's possible to define the core operations for stacks as the following:

-* peek returns the value stored at the stack's top
+* Peek returns the value stored at the stack's top
-* push adds an element at the top of the stack
+* Push adds an element at the top of the stack
-* pop removes the element at the top and returns it
+* Pop removes the element at the top and returns it

 Stacks can be implemented with different structures, like an array or a linkedList, for example, but for the user (or client), it really doesn't matter what implementation is choosen, since the FILO principle is followed.